“To succeed in life, you need three things: a wishbone, a backbone, and a funny bone.”

 My Therapy Style

 Ultimately, I believe that my clients know themselves and their relationships best, and I strive to meet them where they are and guide them on their journey to achieve their goals.
 I strive to create a space where clients can explore their emotions and develop new patterns of thinking, behaving, and interacting with others.
 I work to co-create with my clients what they would like to achieve through the course of therapy, and I aim to create a collaborative relationship.
-In my work, I strive to use a growth-oriented approach, utilizing various therapeutic models, such as cognitive-behavioral therapy, structural family therapy, narrative therapy, and solution-focused therapy.

 A Little Bit About Me Outside of the Therapy Room